 One way to ensure that teachers have high expectations of students is to ensure that teachers are using rigorous standards in their planning and practice.
 The Texas Essential Knowledge and Skills, known as TEKS, are the state standards for Texas education from kindergarten to grade 12.
 The standards were broadly revised and implemented in order to ensure the broad incorporation of technology into K-8 courses.

 Please consult the TEKS, along with additional resources, on the TEA website.
-(Binders of the TEKS are also provided to participants during Summer Institute A orientation.)
+(The TEKS are provided electronically to participants during Summer A orientation.)